se-edu/addressbook-level3/docs/SettingUp.md

 1. **Set up CI**

-   This project comes with a GitHub Actions config files (in `.github/workflows` folder).
-When GitHub detects those files, it will run the CI for your project automatically at each push to the `master` branch or to any PR.
-No set up required.
+   This project includes GitHub Actions configuration files in `.github/workflows`.
+GitHub runs CI automatically for every push and pull request.
+No setup is required.

 1. **Learn the design**